 To start closing the loop, we’re going beyond extending the life of our garments, by implementing other initiatives to lower our impact.

-The result is that we continue to reduce our annual stock holdings to minimise the environmental impact of existing stock; whereby it is better to sell out than to be recycled.
+We continue to reduce our annual stock holdings to minimise the environmental impact of existing stock; whereby it is better to sell out than to be recycled – and to utilise what we have in the business instead of buying more.

 We have minimised our faulty returns to a market leading position of less than 1% from all sales channels.